openebs/lvm-localpv/docs/resize.md

 ## LVM-LocalPV Volume Resize

 We can resize the volume by updating the PVC yaml to the desired size and apply it.
-The LVM Driver will take care of expanding the volume via lvextent command using "-r" option which will resize the filesystem.
+The LVM Driver will take care of expanding the volume via lvextend command using "-r" option which will resize the filesystem.

+**Note**: Online Volume Expansion for `Block` mode and `btrfs` Filesystem mode is supported only from **K8s 1.19+** version

 For resize, storageclass that provisions the pvc must support resize.
 We should have allowVolumeExpansion as true in storageclass